 There’s a funny game in intimate relationships, we can play the compromise or the no-compromise game.
-The compromise game typically comes up when values or personal boundaries seem to be in conflict and the best solution appears to be making a compromise.
-This game means both either lose a bit, or there is a win/lose situation.
+The compromise game is typically played when values or personal boundaries seem to be in conflict and the best solution appears to be making a compromise.
+This game means both, either lose a bit, or there is a win/lose situation.
 Either way, without taking responsibility for allowing the compromise, we make a deposit to the relationship resentment bank.
-It’s just a matter of time before the resentment builds and creeps into communication by snide remarks, sarcasm, put-downs or shaming – this is not sustainable for a relationship to thrive.
+Then it’s just a matter of time before this resentment builds and creeps into communication by snide remarks, sarcasm, put-downs or shaming – this is not sustainable for a relationship to thrive.
+While at the time the compromise game seems the easiest way forward but it doesn’t usually end well.

 This doesn’t mean that my intimate relating is free from resentment or compromising situations.
 I can accidentally allow someone else to oppress me or step past my personal boundaries.
 At first it may seem fair to blame the other person for doing this or that.
 No offence to children, but this is kind of a childish approach, blaming and complaining about what I’ve allowed to happen.
 When I realise, I’ve accidentally allowed some form of compromise that’s led to ill feelings about another or myself, I can take responsibility for what has happened in a relationship and bring back the intimacy by expressing my truth.
 When I express my own needs and hear the beautiful needs of my partner, we’re back into playing the no-compromise game.

-For me the no-compromise game toward win/win have been some of the greatest areas of personal growth, and enables wonderful intimacy as I learn the differences that are complimentary in relationship.
+For me playing the no-compromise game toward win/win have been some of the greatest areas of personal growth, and has enabled such deep wonderful intimacy, as I get to learn the differences that are complimentary in relationship.
+And that’s pretty sexy !

 After hearing some feedback about the need for examples of how this works, I wrote a second blog Relationships: No-compromise game in action

-Another thing is it can be a lot of fun, just like the playful discipline workshops I do for parents.
-At first it might seem like a contradiction that conflict resolution can be fun and playful as we are often not taught this is possible.
-But more on this later as I’m inspired to write about this aspect in my next blog – how to have fun in conflict with your lover.
+Another thing is, it can be a lot of fun, just like the playful discipline workshops I do for parents.
+At first it might seem like a contradiction that ‘conflict resolution’ can be fun and playful as we are often not taught this is possible.
+But more on this later as I’m inspired to write about this aspect in another blog – how to have fun in conflict with your lover.